neos/neos-development-collection/TYPO3.Neos/Documentation/IntegratorGuide/InsideTypoScript.rst

 	value << 1.wrap(prefix: 'before ', suffix: ' after')
 	value << 1.TYPO3\TypoScript\Processors\WrapProcessor(prefix: 'before ', suffix: ' after')

+A reference of all processors defined in TYPO3.TypoScript can be found in the :ref:`TypoScript Processor Reference`.

 Important TypoScript objects and patterns
 =========================================